-- At the present time, determination has been made that the UF FSHN DPD program's curriculum meets the state educational requirements for licensure in Florida (FL) (after completion of a graduate degree, dietetic internship, and passage of the national RDN Examination). - No determination has been made about if the UF FSHN DPD program's curriculum meets the state educational requirements for licensure in any state or US Territory besides FL.
+- At the present time, determination has been made that the UF FSHN DPD program's curriculum meets the state educational requirements for licensure in Florida (FL) (after completion of a dietetic internship and passage of the national RDN Examination). - No determination has been made about if the UF FSHN DPD program's curriculum meets the state educational requirements for licensure in any state or US Territory besides FL.
 We are currently working to verify and update our list.
-It is the responsibility of the applicant to verify requirements of each/any state in which they wish to practice as a RD/RDN.